 I am not an exceptional seamstress, so if I can do it, you can do it!
 All you need are a few basic sewing supplies and some time.
 All totalled, including the insert and assorted supplies, this big water-resistant dog bed cost around NZ$35 (That around US$24 at current exchange rates).
 Bargain!
 I’ll share the details for making custom foam bed inserts later in the mini-series.

 DIY Box Cushion Pet Bed Cover Supplies and Materials

 To make a similar DIY box cushion pet bed cover, you will need suitable fabric, coordinating thread, hook and loop (Velcro), and basic sewing supplies including cutting supplies and a sewing machine.

 - Sew-In hook and loop tape (Velcro)

 - Sewing machine and general cutting / sewing supplies

 I used Velcro for cost and convenience.
 If you would rather use a zipper, you can easily adjust the rear panel flaps to suit the size/type of your zipper.
 The rest of the DIY is the same.

-Tips: For washable fabrics, wash, dry and iron (unless heat sensitive) prior to making your cushion case to reduce the risk of shrinkage issues later.
+For washable fabrics, wash, dry and iron (unless heat sensitive) prior to making your cushion case to reduce the risk of shrinkage issues later.
 When your case is sewn, you may also want to trim and overlock (or otherwise finish) the internal raw edges before inverting to help reduce ravelling over repeat washings.
-This is especially helpful for ravel prone fabrics (like the one used here), but is also handy for general use.
+This is especially helpful for ravel prone fabrics (like the one used here).

 DIY Full Box Cushion Water-Resistant Pet Bed Cover